All Products

 No

-• true: When a service instance enters the terminating state, the system immediately sends a SIGTERM signal to the main process.
-Upon receiving this signal, the service process must perform a custom graceful shutdown operation in the signal handler.
-If this signal is not handled, the main process may exit directly after receiving the signal, causing the graceful shutdown to fail.
+• true: When an instance enters the terminating state, the system sends a SIGTERM signal to the main process.
+Your service process must handle this signal to perform a custom graceful termination.
+If the signal is not handled, the main process might exit immediately, causing the graceful termination to fail.

 rolling_strategy